CompulsoryCoffee/Multi-Hazard-Risk-Analysis-Using-Hypergraphs/README.md

 ## Citation

-If you use this code, please cite the corresponding paper:

 > Dunant, A., Robinson, T. R., et al. (2024).
 Impacts from cascading multi-hazards using hypergraphs: a case study from the 2015 Gorkha earthquake in Nepal. *Journal Name*.
 DOI: [DOI Placeholder]

 ```bibtex